Alfcx/linux-mint-nemo-actions/README.md

 * pdf-downsize-en.sh

 #### 2.4.2 Description ####
-Makes your scanned pdf files smaller and stores the original file in the archive directory.<br>
+Reduces the size of your scanned pdf files and stores the original file in the archive directory.<br>
 You don't need to run this script on files you edited with [Scan to Sandwich PDF](#22-scan-to-sandwich-pdf) (this script already downsizes the pdf files).

 #### 2.4.3 Prerequisites ####